The positive energy theorem for asymptotically anti-de Sitter spacetimes

 The positive energy theorem plays a fundamental role in general relativity.
 When the cosmological constant is zero and spacetimes are asymptotically flat, the positive energy theorem for the ADM total energy-momentum \cite{ADM} was first proved by Schoen and Yau \cite{SY1,SY2,SY3}, then by Witten \cite{Wi,PT}.
 We refer to \cite{EHLS, B, D, XD} for the case of higher dimensional spacetimes.

 When the cosmological constant is negative and spacetimes are asymptotically anti-de Sitter, initial data sets are asymptotically hyperbolic and the second fundamental forms are asymptotic to zero.
 There are a large number of papers to devote to define the total energy-momentum and prove its positivity in a physical manner, see, e.g. \cite{AD, HT, ACOTZ} and references therein.
-However, the mathematical rigorous and complete proofs were given only in \cite{Wa, CH} for asymptotically anti-de Sitter initial data sets with zero second fundamental form, and in \cite{M, CMT} for the initial data sets with nontrivial second fundamental form.
+(It seems the total energy was first defined in \cite{AD}, and which also contained the proof of its positivity via SUGRA, exactly as the proof for zero cosmological constant \cite{DT}.)
+However, the mathematical rigorous and complete proofs were given only in \cite{Wa, CH} for asymptotically anti-de Sitter initial data sets with zero second fundamental form, and in \cite{M, CMT} for the initial data sets with nontrivial second fundamental form where the energy-momentum matrix was proved to be positive semi-definite.
+And some energy-momentum inequalities were proved with respect to certain specific coordinate systems in \cite{CMT}.

 There is also another version of the positive energy theorem for asymptotically hyperbolic manifolds \cite{Z, CJL, XZ} representing initial data sets near null infinity in asymptotically flat spacetimes.
 In this case both the metrics and the second fundamental forms are asymptotic to the hyperbolic metric.
 In particular, the theorem in \cite{Z, XZ} gives a different energy-momentum inequality for asymptotically anti-de Sitter initial data sets with the nontrivial second fundamental form if its trace is nonpositive.

 The anti-de Sitter spacetime can be viewed as the hyperboloid \beq \eta_{\alpha\beta}y^\alpha y^\beta=\frac{3}{\Lambda}, \qquad \Lambda =-3 \kappa ^2 \ (\kappa >0) \eeq in $\R^{3,2}$ equipped with the metric \beQ \eta_{\alpha\beta}dy^\alpha dy^\beta= -(dy^0)^2+\sum^3_{i=1}(dy^i)^2-(dy^4)^2. \eeQ There are ten Killing vectors generating rotations for $\R^{3,2}$ \beq U_{\alpha\beta}=y_\alpha \frac{\partial}{\partial y^\beta}-y_\beta\frac{\partial}{\partial y^\alpha}. \eeq Under coordinate transformations \beq y^0=\frac{\cos(\kappa t)}{\kappa} \cosh(\kappa r),\ y^i=\frac{1}{\kappa}\sinh(\kappa r) n^i,\ y^4=\frac{\sin(\kappa t)}{\kappa} \cosh(\kappa r), \eeq where $n^1=\sin\theta\cos\psi $, $n^2=\sin\theta\sin\psi$, $n^3=\cos \theta$, the induced anti-de Sitter metric is